The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Satellite Definition and Survey Completeness

-There is an additional concern about the situation in which we failed to measure redshifts for faint, diffuse, low-surface-brightness objects using multi-fiber spectroscopy facilities; this occurs when the flux incident on the fiber is too low (i.e., for objects with low fiber magnitudes).
+There is an additional concern about the situation in which we failed to measure redshifts for faint, diffuse, low surface brightness objects using multifiber spectroscopy facilities; this occurs when the flux incident on the fiber is too low (i.e., for objects with low fiber magnitudes).
 While we do attempt to follow up these targets with single-slit spectroscopy, we do not always recover redshifts due to our limited single-slit resources.
-In \autoref{fig:target_sel}, we show these ``diffuse'' Low-Surface-Brightness Galaxies (dLSBGs) for which we failed to obtain redshifts with AAT or MMT as brown empty circles; they cluster in the faint, low-surface-brightness, and slightly redder regime.
-Note that within the same photometric regime, we did successfully obtain many redshifts (blue dots), but these are mostly for LSBGs that have slightly higher central surface brightness and are at slightly higher redshift than dLSBGs.
-While the distinction between the diffuse and less-diffuse LSBGs are often discernible by the human eye (see examples in \autoref{fig:lsbg}), they are not easily separable using photometric catalog properties alone \citep{Tanoglidis200604294}.
+In \autoref{fig:target_sel}, we show these diffuse LSBGs (dLSBGs) for which we failed to obtain redshifts with AAT or MMT as brown open circles; they cluster in the faint, low surface brightness, and slightly redder regime.
+Note that within the same photometric regime, we did successfully obtain many redshifts (blue dots), including absorption line--only galaxies; some of these are LSBGs that have a slightly higher central surface brightness and are at a slightly higher redshift than the dLSBGs.
+While the distinction between the dLSBGs and less-diffuse LSBGs is often discernible by the human eye (see examples in \autoref{fig:lsbg}), they are not easily separable using photometric catalog properties alone \citep{Tanoglidis200604294}.

 To ensure that we have a conservative estimate of our completeness, we visually inspected targets in each SAGA field to identify all dLSBGs.
 Among the \nhosts{} SAGA fields, we found 70 of these objects that we have not obtained redshifts for (down to $M_{r,o} < -12.3$); 13 of them are slightly outside the primary targeting region.
-The counts of these dLSBGs without redshifts are shown in \autoref{fig:host_completeness_def} as error bars on the left panel and as a dark histogram on the right panel.
-Based on the redshifts that we have obtained for some dLSBGs and on the radial distribution of these dLSBGs (i.e., accounting for the fact that satellites concentrate closer to host galaxies while background low-redshift galaxies should be uniform), we estimate that about 25--30\% of these dLSBGs may be satellites.
+The counts of these dLSBGs without redshifts are shown in \autoref{fig:host_completeness_def} as a darker histogram in the right panel.
+Based on the redshifts that we have obtained for some dLSBGs and on the radial distribution of these dLSBGs (i.e., accounting for the fact that satellites concentrate closer to host galaxies, while background low-redshift galaxies should be uniform), we estimate that about 25--30\% of these dLSBGs may be satellites.